Zaud-Zand06/DownLowProduction/README.md

 ### Styling Best Practices

-- Use CSS custom properties for colors and fonts
+- Use CSS custom properties for colours and fonts
 - Component-specific styles go in `component_css/`
 - Global styles and variables in `index.css`
 - Maintain responsive design principles